-I really enjoyed getting the local experience on our Porto tour, we had so much fun.
+I enjoyed getting the local experience on our Porto tour, we had so much fun.
 Our guide, GB, was knowledgeable and very friendly.
-For €30 per person, I think you really get your money’s worth with Porto Walkers.
+For €30 per person, I think you get your money’s worth with Porto Walkers.
 We had so much delicious Porto food and wine, plus saw the city and some local spots, and made new friends.
 I loved everything that I tried on my Porto food tour, but I think my favorite thing was probably the nata.
 I hope to do more Portugal food tours on future trips.
 For more pictures, check out our video.

-Have you tried any Portuguese food?
+Have you tried any Portuguese food specialities?
 What has been your favorite?

 Expert Tips for Your Porto Food Tour